Category Archives: –WALTON COUNTY GA–

 Though it is now used as the Jersey Community Building, I believe this stone-veneer storefront was originally a general store.
 Besides the Bank of Jersey, it is the only surviving commercial structure from the early days of Jersey.
 It has been nicely preserved and its continued use speaks to the quality of its construction.
 It likely dates to the first decade of the 20th century.

-Tenant Farmhouses, Good Hope
+Tenant Houses, Good Hope

 They all seem beyond saving at this point